Caraga: Seaports and airports

 As the overland gateway to Visayas and Luzon, the region is accessible by sea through the baseport of Verano Port and Lipata Ferry Terminal in Surigao City that connects the neighboring province of Southern Leyte.
 Other terminal ports are in Dapa in Siargao, Surigao del Norte, San Jose in Dinagat Islands, Tandag and Bislig in Surigao del Sur and Nasipit Port in Agusan del Norte.
 Fast craft ferry services used to ply the Surigao City-Cebu City route every day.
 Private ports can also be found in the different municipalities and cities of the region, however, only three of these 42 ports are operational.

 The region is serviced by commercial flights to and from Manila and Cebu through the airports of Butuan, Surigao and Siargao in Surigao del Norte and Tandag Airport in Surigao del Sur.
 The Bislig Airport used to service commercial flights before its operations were suspended.
 Proposed airports in Agusan del Sur and Dinagat are being studied if viable for commercial operations.
 There are six other private owned airports in the region among them is the PHILNICO airport located in Nonoc Island in Surigao City.
 The ports and airports are supported by the road networks that connect the provinces within and outside the region.

+Sports facilities

+There were five sport complexes in the region, Butuan Polysports Complex, Datu Lipus Makapandong - Gov. D.O.
+Plaza Sports Complex, Surigao Provincial Sports Complex, Siargao Island Sports Complex, and Surigao del Sur Sports Complex.
+Indoor sporting venues in the region include the Urios Gym, Claver Sports Arena in Claver, Surigao del Norte, Tandag City Gymnasium, Kim Lope A. Asis Gymnasium in Bayugan, Don Ruben Gym in San Jose, Dinagat Islands, and J.P.
+Satorre Gymnasium in Buenavista, Agusan del Norte.